How to Control Himalayan Balsam

 Using herbicides is an extremely effective method to control Himalayan balsam.
 The herbicide used depends largely on the local environment and the timescale required removing the weed.
 If the Himalayan Balsam is near a water-course the use of chemical control may be impossible.

-Furthermore, using herbicides in or near canals, rivers or drainage channels within Scotland may require prior agreement from the Scottish Environmental Protection Agency (SEPA)
+Furthermore, using herbicides in or near canals, rivers or drainage channels within the country may require prior agreement from the Scottish Environmental Protection Agency (SEPA)